 Land is carried at cost.
+The company capitalizes any premises and equipment purchase of two thousand dollars or greater.
 Company premises and equipment are stated at cost less accumulated depreciation.
-Depreciation is computed principally on the straight-line method over the estimated useful lives of the related assets, ranging from 3 to 40 years.
+Depreciation is computed principally on the straight-line method over the estimated useful lives or lease term, if shorter, of the related assets and range from 3 to 40 years.